Dongsoon-Shin/EdgeHub_fuzzer/README.md

 # [EdgeHub] UI fuzzer

 This is EdgeHub fuzzer for EdgeHub UI testing.
 I'll demonstrate how to execute the script file.
 If end the testing, let me know your result @Dongsoon Shin.

+# This version only support Windows.

 # Install

 ### Virtualenv
 Turn on a PowerShell prompt or CMD.
 Then, run the installation steps below.

 First, to avoid the crush other modules, I recommend that make "virtualenv".

     $ pip install virtualenv